lruepke/HTF_lecture/source/lectures/L_PROJECTS/Project2.rst

 Meshing software
 ^^^^^^^^^^^^^^^^

-The example case uses a meshing software called `gmsh  <https://gmsh.info>`_ to create a mesh that resolves the fault zone.
+The example case uses a meshing software called Gmsh_ to create a mesh that resolves the fault zone.
 Gmsh is already installed within your docker containers, so there should be no need for installing additional software.
 The gmsh input file is in :code:`gmsh/make_mesh.geo`.

 .. figure:: /_figures/sill_mesh.*
    :align: center
-   :name: fig:gmsh_sill_fig
+   :name: fig:gmsh_sill_fig_proj2

    Mesh created with gmsh.

-Have a look at :code:`gmsh/make_mesh.geo` and the `gmsh documentation  <https://gmsh.info>`_ .
+Have a look at :code:`gmsh/make_mesh.geo` and the Gmsh_ .
 Check that you (more or less) understand what's happening and try to change things like fault width and and angle.

 Post-processing
 ^^^^^^^^^^^^^^^